Early life of Mark and Steve Waugh: Family heritage

 The twins came from a sporting family.
 Their paternal grandfather Edward was a greyhound trainer.
 Raised in the northern coastal town of Bangalow, Edward earned selection for the New South Wales Country team in rugby league.
 He was about to join Eastern Suburbs in the New South Wales Rugby League, but had to give up his career to nurse his wife, who was ill with polio.
-Rodger was Edward's only son and was a promising tennis player.
-He was ranked eighth in Australia in his junior years, in an era when Australia was the dominant power.
-He played against the likes of Tony Roche and John Newcombe and was the state champion at under-14 level.
+Rodger was Edward's only son; as a tennis player, he was ranked eighth in Australia in his junior years, in an era when Australia was the dominant power.
+He played against Tony Roche and John Newcombe and was the state champion at under-14 level.
 On the maternal side, Bev was a tennis player who won the under-14 singles at the South Australian Championships.
 Her eldest brother Dion Bourne was an opening batsman who played for Bankstown in Sydney Grade Cricket and remains the leading runscorer in the club's history.